vercel/modelfusion/docs/guide/function/generate-structure.md

 for await (const part of structureStream) {
   if (!part.isComplete) {
+    // use your own logic to handle partial structures, e.g. with Zod .deepPartial()
-    const unknownPartialStructure = part.value;
+    // it depends on your application at which points you want to act on the partial structures const unknownPartialStructure = part.value;
     console.log("partial value", unknownPartialStructure);
   } else {
-    const fullyTypedStructure = part.value;
+    // the final structure is fully typed: const fullyTypedStructure = part.value;
     console.log("final value", fullyTypedStructure);
   }